RadunTheSniffer/universal-firewall-analyzer/README.md

 Hello there and welcome to my project.

-Main topic of this project is to create a workflow management system, managing task effiency through metrics like task difficulty, task completion duration and past performance
+Main topic of this project is to create and test a firewall log analyzer.
+The API will be used to direct user after supplementing an input log.
+The purpose of the analyzer is to digest universal log data and find malicious activities and movements.

 We will use free tools and programs like fastapi and uvicorn.